Date of Last Revision: March 30, 2017

 vi. not violate someone’s rights.

-We will only process name changes and migrations that do not result in a misleading or unintended connection.
-For example, we will allow local to global migrations, such as “Facebook France” to “Facebook”, but will not allow global to local migrations, or location to location migrations, such as “Facebook France” to “Facebook Russia”.
-Additionally, you may not request a name change or migration that would result in re-categorizing a product Page to a brand Page, a generic or opinion Page to a brand Page, or a Group to a Page.
-All migrations are at our discretion and are final.
+Name changes and merges must not result in a misleading or unintended connection and must not substantially change the Page’s subject matter.
+Additionally, you must not request a name change or merge that would result in re-categorizing a product Page to a brand Page, a generic or opinion Page to a brand Page, or a Group to a Page.

 C. Collection of Data